metaplex-foundation/mpl-bubblegum/programs/bubblegum/README.md

 ### 📄 `decompress_v1`

-Decompress a cNFT into an uncompressed Metaplex cNFT.
+Decompress a cNFT into an uncompressed Token Metadata NFT.
 This will cost rent for the token-metadata Metadata and Master Edition accounts that are created.
 Note that Merkle proofs are *not* required for decompression because the leaf (cNFT) was already removed from the tree.

 <details>
   <summary>Accounts</summary>